demisto/content-docs/docs/integrations/context-standards-mandatory.md

 - contextPath: CVE.ID
   description: 'The ID of the CVE, for example: CVE-2015-1653'
   type: String
+- contextPath: CVE.Relationships.EntityA
+  description: The source of the relationship.
+  type: string
+- contextPath: CVE.Relationships.EntityB
+  description: The destination of the relationship.
+  type: string
+- contextPath: CVE.Relationships.Relationship
+  description: The name of the relationship.
+  type: string
+- contextPath: CVE.Relationships.EntityAType
+  description: The type of the source of the relationship.
+  type: string
+- contextPath: CVE.Relationships.EntityBType
+  description: The type of the destination of the relationship.
+  type: string
 - contextPath: CVE.CVSS
   description: 'The CVSS of the CVE, for example: 10.0'
   type: String